 The deadline for service providers to comply with STIR/SHAKEN is June 30, 2021.
 As part of Bandwidth’s STIR/SHAKEN roadmap, we provide a Transit Identity Header Service.
 This feature allows approved STIR/SHAKEN service providers that sign and verify calls to use Bandwidth as an Intermediate Service Provider (ISP).

 For inbound calls, we pass the Identity Header from the Originating Service Provider (OSP) to you for inbound calls.
 For outbound calls, we pass your created Identity Header to the Terminating Service Provider (TSP).

 The Transit Identity Header Service is an optional feature that can be enabled in the Bandwidth Dashboard at no additional charge.

-Note: Only approved STIR/SHAKEN service providers should select the Transit Identity Header Service option.
+Important: Only approved STIR/SHAKEN service providers should select the Transit Identity Header Service option.

-Enabling the Transit Identity Header Service
+Enabling Transit Identity Header Service

 The Transit Identity Header Service settings are configured per Location in the Bandwidth Dashboard.
 To enable this service: